ICAMS/Kanapy/docs/usage.rst

 A detailed description of the default examples that come packaged with kanapy is presented here.
-The two examples ``sphere_packing`` and ``ellipsoid_packing`` depict the different workflows that has to be setup for generating synthetic microstructures with equiaxed and elongated grains respectively.
-Both the examples contain an input file wherein the user can specify the statistical parameters required for the simulation.
-For a detailed understanding of the general framework of packing simulations please refer to: :ref:`Modeling`.
+The two examples ``sphere_packing`` and ``ellipsoid_packing`` depict the different workflows that have to be setup for generating synthetic microstructures with equiaxed and elongated grains.
+Both examples contain an input file wherein the user can specify the statistical parameters required for the simulation.
+For a detailed understanding of the general framework of packing simulations, please refer to: :ref:`Modeling`.

 .. note:: 1.
 New examples must be created in a separate directory under the ``kanapy-master/examples/``
              directory structure.
 It allows the kanapy modules an easy access to the json and